Flat Lorentzian Lie groups: A complete description: Complete description of flat Lorentzian Lie algebras: Proof of Theorem

 \section{Complete description of flat Lorentzian Lie algebras: Proof of Theorem \ref{main}}

 By Proposition \ref{double}, classifying flat Lorentzian Lie algebras of Kundt type is equivalent to determining all pairs $((\h, \star, \langle\cdot,\cdot\rangle_\h), (E, F, A, u, v, w, \alpha, \lambda))$ satisfying system \eqref{curvature}.
-Each solution gives rise, via the Lie bracket \eqref{bracket}, to a flat Lorentzian Lie algebra $\g = \mathbb{R}e \oplus \h \oplus \mathbb{R}f$.
+Each solution gives rise, via the Lie bracket \eqref{bracket}, to a flat Lorentzian Lie algebra $\g = \mathbb{R}e \oplus \h \oplus \mathbb{R}f$ and all flat Lorentzian Lie algebras of Kundt type are obtained in this way.
 The goal of this section is to find all such solutions.
-The strategy is to use the expression \eqref{hm} for the modular vector to split the problem into five mutually exclusive and exhaustive cases, as explained above, and to solve \eqref{curvature} in each case by applying Theorem \ref{milnor} and the three key lemmas of Subsection \ref{subsection25}.
+The strategy is to use the expression \eqref{hm} for the modular vector to split the problem into five mutually exclusive and exhaustive cases, as explained below, and to solve \eqref{curvature} in each case by applying Theorem \ref{milnor} and the three key lemmas of Subsection \ref{subsection25}.
 In each case, we first determine the structure of $(\h, \star)$, then the endomorphisms $E$, $F$, $A$, and finally the vectors $u$, $v$, $w$, proceeding step by step.

-We begin with several remarks which explain the logical structure of the case analysis.
-We distinguish two main cases: the unimodular case and the non-unimodular case.
+We begin the first step of our strategy by distinguishing two main cases: the unimodular case and the non-unimodular case.

 \begin{enumerate} \item \textbf{The unimodular case.} Assume that $(\h,\star,\langle \cdot,\cdot \rangle_\h)$ and the data $(E,F,A,u,v,w,\alpha,\lambda)$ satisfy \eqref{curvature} and that the Lie algebra $\G=\mathbb{R}e \oplus \h \oplus \mathbb{R}f$ is unimodular.
 This is equivalent to the vanishing of the modular vector given by \eqref{hm}, that is,